 “Verastem will be looking at the potential for combination studies, however, we believe VS-6063’s longevity as a drug is now also being called into question,” said Roth Capital’s Joseph Pantgins.

 This mid-stage study of mesothelioma was Verastem’s largest one to date, and for its lead therapy in development, but now no more patients will be enrolled in the Phase 2 registration-directed, double-blind, placebo-controlled study (COMMAND).
 The review indicated VS-6063 was not effective enough to justify the study to move forward.
+As such, the mesothelioma clinical trial is no longer recruiting.

 “We have stopped further enrollment and initiated an orderly wind-down of the COMMAND study,” said Robert Forrester, Verastem President and Chief Executive Officer.